dallasjohnson/alienworlds-architecture/docs/packopener.md

 * `editpack(name pack_name, symbol pack_symbol, extended_asset bonus_ft)`
 * `activatepack(name pack_name, bool active)`
 * `delpack(name pack_name)`
 *  Cards - Each pack has cards associated with them that are assigned with {crate, probability} tuples.
-All the probabilities for each card added to a pack must must add up to 100%.
+All the probabilities for each card added to a pack must add up to 100%.
 Once these cards are added to a pack their {crate, probability} values can be edited (as long as the total probabilities still totals to 100%.
 A card can also be deleted from a pack.
     * `addcard(name pack_name, uint64_t card_id, vector<cardprob> card_probabilities)`
     * `editcard(uint64_t card_id, vector<cardprob> card_probabilities)`
     * `delcard(uint64_t card_id)`